elifozt/coinmarketdata/README.md

+Please see the running applcation by visiting : http://www.elifozturk.me/

 # coinmarketdata
 This is a simple cryptocurrency market data application.
 It shows the current USD prices for popular coins such as Bitcoin, Ethereum and Litecoin.
 There are 3 modules.